 - Allow to cool completely overnight, covered with a clean tea-towel.
 Don’t let the family nag you into cutting it before then, as it will be terribly crumbly and difficult to slice!

 - This cake keeps really well – it appears to be the original Cut-and-Come-Again Cake.
-Mary used to put it into the kids’ lunchboxes when they were at school.
+Mary used to put a buttered slice into the kids’ school lunchboxes – what a treat!

 - I keep mine, wrapped in grease-proof paper, in a large tin, in a cool spot.